ikjordan/picomp3lib/test/README.md

 # Off Target Test Harness
 An off target test harness that can be run on a Raspberry Pi 4 or other Linux based system.
 Uses a minimal shim layer to emulate `FatFS`.
-By default the decoder is run for 5 seconds (off target) and 30 seconds (on target).
+By default the decoder is run for 5 seconds.
 This may result in the file being decoded multiple times.
 A wav file is created from the total output.
-Prints how much faster than real time the decode is.
+How much faster than real time the decode runs, is reported.

 To decode the entire mp3 file once only, define `NO_LOOP` in the `make` file